Eyadhamza/Laravel-Notion-Integration/README.md

 ---
 ## About
-This package is a laravel wrapper on the REST API provided by notion.so, It saves alot of time by providing clean and easy to use api for interacting with your notion application
+This package is a laravel wrapper on the REST API provided by notion.so, It saves alot of time by providing clean and easy to use api for interacting with your notion workspace.

+The package provides easy and fluent interface to manipulate pages, databases, users, blocks, and more.

 ## Installation

 You can install the package via composer: